syncfusion-content/blazor-docs/blazor/maps/user-interactions.md

 ![Maps with custom zoom toolbar buttons](./images/UserInteraction/custom-toolbar-buttons.png)

-The tooltip in the zooming toolbar can be customized using `MapsZoomToolbarTooltipSettings` class.
-The following properties are available in `MapsZoomToolbarTooltipSettings` class.
+The `MapsZoomToolbarTooltipSettings` class can be used to customize the tooltip in the zooming toolbar.
+The `MapsZoomToolbarTooltipSettings` class has the following properties.

+* [Visible]() - To enable or disable the tooltip in the zooming toolbar.
 * [Fill]() - To set the fill color to the tooltip in the zooming toolbar.
-* [Visible]() - To enable or disable the tooltip in the zooming toolbar.
 * [BorderColor]() - To set the color in the border of the tooltip in the zooming toolbar.
+* [BorderOpacity]() - To set the opacity in the border of the tooltip in the zooming toolbar.
 * [BorderWidth]() - To set the width of the border of the tooltip in the zooming toolbar.
-* [BorderOpacity]() - To set the opacity in the border of the tooltip in the zooming toolbar.
 * [FontColor]() - To set the text color in the tooltip of the zooming toolbar.
 * [FontFamily]() - To set the font family in the tooltip of the zooming toolbar.
 * [FontStyle]() - To set the font style in the tooltip of the zooming toolbar.